 For this course we will all use the same software, namely Python, Git, and Visual Studio Code, so that we all have nearly the same experience, regardless of platform (Windows, macOS, Linux).
 We will also create a workspace on our computers for storing work, Python dependencies, software preferences, etc.; test out the creation of a virtual environment; and make sure it all works.
-Our goal by the end is to have a coding environment that enables a programmer’s workflow so we can learn to code efficiently and write programs that work.
+Our goal by the end is to have a coding environment that enables a programmer’s workflow so we can learn to code efficiently and write programs that function.

 Python

 For running the code we write, we will need a Python interpreter.
 This is perhaps the most challenging to set up because each platform does it differently.
-Make sure you get Python version 3.7 or higher (3.11.1 is the highest stable version as of this writing).
+Make sure you get Python version 3.7 or higher (3.13.1 is the highest stable version as of this writing).
 At the current time, NLTK requires Python versions 3.7, 3.8, 3.9 or 3.10.
 I recommend installing Python 3.10, since that’s what I’ll be working with.

 Windows